 I think this completely mis-represents the scientific method.
 In an area like climate science …

 [Special pleading special pleading special pleading.
-The point of this paragraph, if there is one, seems to be that we can’t possibly expect climate science to meet the same standards as every other science.
-But don’t hold your breath waiting for the corollary to occur to Ken: that if he’s right, climate science has no right to demand the same respect as a proper science.
+The point of the next paragraph, if there is one, seems to be that we can’t possibly expect climate science to meet the same standards as every other science.
+But don’t hold your breath waiting for the corollary to occur to Ken: namely that if he’s right, climate science has no right to demand the same respect as a proper science.
 Pennies don’t really drop for Ken; they just tend to float away to the Antarctic, like so many chlorofluorocarbons.]

 He keeps digging (my emphasis):